How to Get a College Degree for Less

 Opportunity Financial, LLC, doing business as OppLoans, is one of the highest-rated online lenders and service providers in the industry.
 With faster funding, significantly lower rates, total transparency, and unmatched customer service, OppLoans provides non-prime borrowers a safe and reliable alternative to payday lending.

 About The Experts

-Assistant Director for Special Programs and Adjunct Lecturer at University of Michigan.
+Kristin Bhaumik is the Assistant Director for Special Programs and an Adjunct Lecturer at University of Michigan.

-With 40 years of financial aid experience, Bill Wells has served as Director of Financial Aid at Wake Forest for twenty years.
+William Wells is the Director of Financial Aid at Wake Forest University.
+With 40 years of financial aid experience, Wells has served as Director of Financial Aid at Wake Forest for twenty years.
 Bill is a 1974 graduate of Wake Forest and holds graduate degrees from the University of North Carolina at Chapel Hill.

 The Institute for College Access and Success: https://ticas.org/sites/default/files/pub_files/classof2016.pdf